Gardner Denver Holdings – Consensus Indicates Potential .2% Upside

-Gardner Denver Holdings with ticker code (GDI) now have 9 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 39 and 26 and has a mean target at 33.67.
-Given that the stocks previous close was at 33.61 this would indicate that there is a potential upside of .2%.
-There is a 50 day moving average of 26.22 while the 200 day moving average is 24.91.
+Gardner Denver Holdings found using ticker (GDI) have now 9 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 39 and 26 calculating the average target price we see 33.67.
+Now with the previous closing price of 33.61 this would indicate that there is a potential upside of .2%.
+The 50 day moving average now sits at 26.22 and the 200 moving average now moves to 25.52.
 The company has a market cap of $6,729m.
-Find out more information at: 0
+You can visit the company’s website by visiting: 0

 0